The role of cohomology in quantum computation with magic states: Wigner functions from operator bases

 To prepare for the subsequent discussion, we parametrize the phase point operators.
 Pauli covariance \hyperlink{SW3}{(SW3)} holds if and only if

 where $c_b\in \mathbb{C}$ for all $b$, $V=\mathbb{Z}_d^n\times \mathbb{Z}_d^n$.

-Additionally imposing Standardization \hyperlink{SW2}{(SW2)} and the fact that the operators $A_v$ span an operator basis \hyperlink{OB}{(OB)} is equivalent to the following conditions on the coefficients $c_b$ appearing on the r.h.s. of Eq~(\ref{PhaPoDef}):
+Additionally imposing Standardization \hyperlink{SW2}{(SW2)} and the fact that the operators $A_v$ span an operator basis \hyperlink{OB}{(OB)} is equivalent to the following two conditions on the coefficients $c_b$ in Eq~(\ref{PhaPoDef}), respectively:

 With these properties established, we are now ready to address the questions of Clifford covariance and positive representation of Pauli measurement.